vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 # +1 Maintenance

-The +1 maintenance is originally a Canonical program in which employees pick up shifts to work on the distribution.
+The +1 maintenance is originally a Canonical program in which employees pick up shifts to work on the general health of the Ubuntu archive.
 The focus of their work is the `devel` series — the "next" version of Ubuntu, `$current + 1`.
 Where as part of their normal responsibilities they would normally look after a specific set of packages, e.g. the server set, being on +1 means looking after the *entire*